Emblemaa/compsec_demo/README.md

 ## Introduction
 - mTLS is used for verification between a server and its clients.
 Certificates and keys are generated and stored in ```./certs``` directory, with the certificates and keys of the server, an authorized and unauthorized client being stored in the respective directories.
 - gRPC is used for the server to provide services to its clients.
 Models and services are defined in ```users.proto```.
 - After logging in using ```/login``` endpoint, a JWT whose signature is encrypted using RS256 algorithm is returned for user verification when using ```/profile``` endpoint.
-The private and public keys responsible for encrypting and decrypting the JWT's signature are stored in ```./jwt_keys``` directory
+The private and public keys responsible for encrypting and decrypting the JWT's signature are stored in ```./jwt_keys``` directory.
 ## Prerequisite
 docker-compose installed

 ## Running the project
 > sudo docker-compose up

-After containers are built, the services are now served on port 80 of localhost
+After containers are built, the services are now served on port 80 of localhost.

 ## Available endpoints
 - /login